MK316/workshops/20231206/README.md

 + Shifts in public perception of technology.
 +  he role of AI in arts, education, and entertainment.

-**5. Education and Skill Development:**
+**5. Economic Impact:**

-+ Evolution in education curricula to include AI and related technologies.
++ Changes in job markets due to automation and AI tools.
-+ Training programs and re-skilling initiatives for the workforce.
++ AI’s contribution to GDP growth.
++ The investment landscape for AI startups and research.

 **6. Healthcare Advancements:**